-This derivation can be viewed as follows: one starts with $C^0$ and step-by-step joins it with the hypergraphs $C^1,\dotsc,C^N$ using fusion.
-The hypergraph $D^i$ is the intermediate hypergraph (let $D^0 = C^0$); at the $i$-th step the fusion joins $D^i$ and $C^i$ resulting in $D^{i+1}$.
+This derivation can be viewed as follows: one starts with $C^0$ and joins it step-by-step with the hypergraphs $C^1,\dotsc,C^N$.
+The hypergraph $D^i$ is the intermediate hypergraph (let $D^0 = C^0$); at the $i$-th step, the fusion joins $D^i$ and $C^i$ resulting in $D^{i+1}$.

-This derivation can be in some sense translated into a derivation in $CFG(FG)$.
+This derivation can be translated into a derivation in $CFG(FG)$.
 Consider the following sequence of productions of $CFG(FG)$:

 Let one start with $S$ and apply these productions in the same order as they show in (\ref{eq_sequence_productions}).
 A rule $A \to \alpha$ is always applied to the leftmost occurrence of $A$.
 The resulting derivation is as follows: